Hide mobile menu

 Fixed rate home loans with offset accounts: The perfect pairing

-Not many lenders offer an offset account with a fixed rate home loan, however Qantas Money Home Loans does**.
+Not many lenders offer offset accounts with a fixed rate home loan, however, Qantas Money Home Loans offers up to six offset accounts*.
 Read on to find out why they make the perfect pair.

 Fixed rate home loans with offset accounts: The perfect pairing

 Want the certainty of knowing what your repayments will be but also enjoy the flexibility to save on interest payments?
-With Qantas Money Home Loans, you can have both with the the option to add an offset account** to your fixed rate loan.
+With Qantas Money Home Loans, you can have both with the option to add up to six offset accounts* to your fixed rate home loan.

 A fixed rate home loan offers you the security of locking in your home loan rate, which means you won’t need to worry about potential rate rises - something that can happen with a variable rate home loan.
 A fixed rate also gives you the certainty of fixed repayments, so you know exactly how much you will need to allocate to your home loan over a set period, and can budget accordingly.